C11R11/Tasker/README.md

 # Tasker

-How to set an environment:
+How to set an environment (python):

     #Unix/mac
     python3 -m venv env